 Queensway Carleton Hospital’s Emergency Department is open 24 hours a day, seven days a week.
-We are the busiest Emergency Department in eastern Ontario, serving almost 70,000 patients annually.
+We have one of the busiest Emergency Departments in Ontario, serving more than 80,000 patients annually.
 Over 15% of the patients we treat in the ED are children.

 Every effort will be made to serve you as quickly as possible.
 There may be times when your visit or wait to see a care provider in the ED may be delayed due to a high number of patients seeking medical attention.

 Peak viral season:

 Coming to the Emergency Department (ED)

 - Please leave any valuable items at home